 Home Equity

 Looking to extend your budget?
-Perhaps a remodel, major purchase, or other large expense is on the horizon.
-A home equity loan or line of credit lets you borrow against the equity in your home, often at lower rates than traditional personal loans or credit cards.
+Perhaps you’re looking to fund some home remodeling, a major purchase, or debt consolidation.
+A home equity loan or line of credit (HELOC) lets you borrow against the equity in your home, often at lower rates than traditional personal loans or credit cards.

 Home Equity Loan